RocketChat/docs-old/guides/user-guides/messaging/README.md

 Files can be uploaded from Google Drive to a room by selecting the **Select Files from Google Drive** option on the attachment menu.
 This opens a Google Drive file picker GUI with search and view modes.
 Select the required file, enter a title and description, and then click **Upload**.

-Files upload in the same format to Rocket.Chat as they are in Google Drive with exception to Google docs, slides and sheets which convert to pdfs upon upload.
+Files upload in the same format to Rocket.Chat as they are in Google Drive with exception to Google docs, slides and sheets which convert to pdf's upon upload.

 ### From Rocket.Chat to Google Drive